C0DESTR0NG/NAEQuery/README.md

-# NAEQ
+# NAEQuery
-An algorithm that accepts a paragraph of words.
-Sums up the New Aeon English Qabala cipher equivalent letter values of each consecutive set of two words, three words, and four words.
-In the results set, outputs the array of word combinations and their summed NAEQ cipher values.
+NAEQuery is a lightweight algorithm that helps highlight significant words or phrases within a paragraph or excerpt.
+The algorithm sums up the New Aeon English Qabala cipher equivalent letter values for each consecutive set of two, three, and four words.
+The result set outputs an array of word combinations and their summed NAEQ cipher values.

 ### Order & Value